jmh3434/java-precourse/Precourse Java.md

 -   create a private constructor of the Teslacar type that does nothing (prevent external callers from creating an instance UNLESS they are using our factory method)
 -   Factory method - check to see if the car is null (Is this the first time entering this block?)
     -   taking care of multithreading with synchronized keyword
-    -   create a new instance of the Teslacar and assign it to car!
+    -   create a new instance of the Teslacar and assign it to the car!

 #### Summary Singleton

-If you take look in the console, you'll see the same instance of the Teslacar object.
+If you take a look in the console, you'll see the same instance of the Teslacar object.

 -   we know we created the Singleton correctly!

-Singleton - We ensured that a class only has once instance and provided a global point of access to it.
+Singleton - We ensured that a class only has one instance and provided a global point of access to it.